WHAT IS PCR?

-Ipsum Diagnostics can get your test results to you in less than 24 hours.
+Ipsum Diagnostics can have your test results to you in less than 48 hours.

 Real-time PCR utilizes highly specific assays for rapid, accurate profiling of polymicrobial infections.
 Let Ipsum provide your practice with quicker turn-around time for more effective treatment and superior patient care.

 The advantages of PCR over traditional culture is unambiguous results that assist you with making all-important treatment decisions: